azimuttapp/azimutt/libs/serde-aml/docs/README.md

-# AML: Azimutt Markup Language
+# AMLv2: Azimutt Markup Language

-This is the Work In Progress specification for AML v2, not implemented yet.
+This is the *Work In Progress* specification for AML v2, not implemented yet.

 If you want to use AML, please look at the [current specification](../../../docs/aml/README.md), you can use in [Azimutt](https://azimutt.app) today ;)

 ## Introduction

-**AML goal is to be the fastest and most intuitive DSL to define a database schema, as well as feature complete.**
+**AML goal is to be the fastest and most intuitive DSL to define a database schema.**

 Here is how it look: